-Spend a few minutes chatting with Steven Armijo and you quickly learn some of the qualities that make up this young man: valuing family, respecting nature, and connecting with people (even though he also loves his solo trips to get up to some brookies in the high alpine lakes).
+Spend a few minutes chatting with Steven Armijo and you quickly learn some of the qualities that make up this young man: valuing family, respecting nature, and connecting with people (even though he also loves his solo trips to get up to some cutthroats in the high alpine lakes).

 Steven was born in California but grew up on the plains just east of Colorado Springs in Falcon, Colorado.
 When he reminisces about fishing with his dad and grandfather, he recalls how they both nurtured in him the “soul of an angler.”
 The old photos he has on his cell phone of fishing Elevenmile Canyon with his grandfather are evidene of his roots in fly fishing and family.
 He has searched out those same streamside boulders, right there at Messenger Gulch, where the photos were taken.
 He learned to tie flies when he was 12 years old — and has the first fly he tied kept safe in a fly box (a fly he retired after catching a handful of fish on it).
 The roots run deep.

 Over breakfast, Steven talked about the “angling values” that his father and grandfather instilled in him: treat wildlife with respect, be respectful of others on the river, practice the “simple niceties” when out in nature.
 He brings these same values into the world with him — whether he is fishing with other veterans (Steven served in the Air Force) or helping customers get started in this adventure of fly fishing.
 One of the reasons he wanted to work at Angler’s Covey is because it’s not just a fly shop -- but a learning center.
 And learning isn’t just about casting techniques or reading the river.
 Part of being a learning center, Steven says, “is to instill good values from the start” when it comes to fly fishing.